fdsayre/fdsayre.github.io/_posts/2025-09-08-weeknotes-for-2025-week-37-Its-time-to-start-making.md

 tags:
 - sabbatical
 - reflections
-title: "Weeknotes for 2025 Week 37: It's time to start making"
+title: "Weeknotes for 2025 Week 37: Time to start making"
 ---

 > *Weeknotes are where I share what I am doing without worrying too much about them being perfect.
 They are a way of thinking-in-public.
 They are written quickly and generally without editing.*